Skip to main content

 Verdict

-Mak Kee at May Ka Mansion is worth the trip to North Point — full stop.
+Mak Kee at May Ka Mansion is worth the trip to North Point; full stop.
 This Michelin Plate-recognised street food spot in a residential corner of Hong Kong delivers the kind of value that makes the city's pricier dining scene feel optional.
 At the $ price tier, it is one of the most credentialed cheap eats in Hong Kong, holding Michelin Plate recognition in both 2024 and 2025.
 If you are exploring Hong Kong's street food circuit, this is a natural anchor for a North Point afternoon.
 Book easy, spend little, eat well.

 Portrait

-North Point has long been one of Hong Kong Island's less-touristed residential districts, and May Ka Mansion on Fort Street sits squarely in that local register.
-The setting is not a polished shopfront designed for Instagram — this is the kind of place where the food earns the recognition, not the décor.
+North Point has long been one of Hong Kong Island's less-touristed residential districts, May Ka Mansion on Fort Street sits squarely in that local register.
+The setting is not a polished shopfront designed for Instagram; this is the kind of place where the food earns the recognition, not the décor.
 Walking in, the visual cues are functional: tiled walls, close-set tables, the organised rhythm of a kitchen that has been running the same play for years.
 That consistency is exactly what you are here for.

 For the food-focused explorer visiting Hong Kong, the district context matters.
 North Point sits between the more visited Causeway Bay to the west and Quarry Bay to the east.
 Coming here is a deliberate choice, which means the crowd inside tends to be local.
 That is a practical signal: if the room is full of people who live nearby, the kitchen is doing something right on consistency and value.